smak1n/myFlix-Angular-client/README.md

 # MyFlixAngularClient

-MyFlixAngularClient is a client-side Single Page Application based on its existing backend code using REST API and Database with supported documentation
+MyFlixAngularClient is a client-side Single Page Application based on its existing backend code using REST API and Database with supported documentation.<br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 ## Key Features